Final Deadline: Kessler Topaz - GuruFocus.com

 RADNOR, Pa., Jan.
-12, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against Rent the Runway, Inc. (“Rent the Runway”) ( RENT).
-The action charges Rent the Runway with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Rent the Runways’ materially misleading statements and omissions to the public, Rent the Runway’s investors have suffered significant losses.
+16, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Olaplex Holdings, Inc. (“Olaplex”) ( OLPX).
+The action charges Olaplex with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
+As a result of Olaplex’s materially misleading statements and omissions to the public, Olaplex’s investors have suffered significant losses.

 CONTACT AN ATTORNEY TO DISCUSS YOUR RIGHTS: